imrockpan/tapicker-docs/pages/docs/editor/node-type.en-US.md

 ### Extract Data

-This is a very important node that tells DataPicker how to extract data from the page?
+This is a very important node that tells Tapicker how to extract data from the page?

 <Image src="/screenshots/node-extract-data.png" alt="node-extract-data" />